fodori/jsonui/packages/docs-site/src/pages/api-json/apiJson.md

 ### State management or data storage

-The state management is another layer of the JSONUI.
-It's represent a permissive and dynamic tree graf structure.
+The state management is an independent layer in JSONUI.
+It represents a permissive and dynamic tree graf structure.
 Like a JSON file.
-Each app has a separated data space, based on the `id` param of `JsonUI` component.
+Each JSONUI instance a separate data store, based on the `id` param of `JsonUI` component.
-Each app has multiple `store` represent multiple data tree or separate storage.
+Each JSONUI instance has multiple stores representing multiple data tree or separate storage.
-Actually the `data` store is persistent. (it will be configurable soon if there is interest in it) You can define unlimited data store.
-What you need is, just use a specific name in JSON Definition, and it will automatically create at the first use.
+Actually, the `data` store is persistent.
+You can define unlimited data store.
+What you need is, just use a specific name in JSON Definition.
 JSONUI use [json-pointer](https://www.npmjs.com/package/json-pointer) to tell the `path` what kind of data we need.

 We have 2 built-in functions which can help to read and write your state management.